railsuser2014/openobject-doc-book-en/3/3_9/journals.rst

 To avoid mistakes while entering accounts data, you can place conditions in the general accounts about who can use a given account.
 To do this, you must list all the accounts or valid account types in the second tab, :guilabel:`Entry Controls`.
-If you haven't added any accounts there, Open ERP applies no restriction on data entry in the accounts or journals.
+If you have not added any accounts there, Open ERP applies no restriction on data entry in the accounts or journals.
 If you list accounts and the types of account that can be used in a journal, Open ERP prevents you from using any account not in that list.
 This verification step starts from the moment you save the entry.

 This functionality is useful for limiting possible data entry errors.
-Also, in a bank journal it's possible to restrict the accounts that can be linked to a bank to classes 1 to 5.
-Using this you'd help prevent the user from making any false entries in the journal.
+Also, in a bank journal it is possible to restrict the accounts that can be linked to a bank to classes 1 to 5.
+Using this you would help prevent the user from making any false entries in the journal.

 .. tip:: Control of data entry

-	In accounting it's not a good idea to allow a data entry directly from bank account A to bank account B.
+	In accounting it is not a good idea to allow a data entry directly from bank account A to bank account B.
 	If you enter a transaction from bank A to bank B the transaction will be accounted for twice.

 	To prevent this problem, pass the transaction through intermediate account C.
-	At the time of data entry the system checks the type of account that's accepted in the bank
+	At the time of data entry the system checks the type of account that is accepted in the bank
 	journal:
-	only accounts that aren't of type Bank are accepted.
+	only accounts that are not of type Bank are accepted.

 	If your accountant defines this control properly, non-accounting users are prevented from transferring payment from one bank to another, reducing your risks.